solliancenet/microsoft-partner-boot-camp/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 Charlene Mathis, General Manager, Contoso, Ltd.

 The primary audience is the business and technology decision makers.
-From the case study scenario, it would include the Director of Analytics.
 Usually we talk to the infrastructure managers who report to the chief information officer (CIO), or to application sponsors, such as a line of business (LOB) vice president (VP), chief marketing officer (CMO), or to those who represent the business unit IT or developers who report to application sponsors.

 ## Preferred solution